A comprehensive overview of what tier sets are, how to earn them, and their bonuses.

 What tier set item slots are there?

 Not every item slot is eligible for the tier bonus.
-In patch 9.2, 5 slots can count toward your set bonus, including:
+In Dragonflight, 5 slots can count toward your set bonus, including:

 How do I get tier sets?

-There are three ways to get tier sets in patch 9.2.
-You can get them from tokens dropped by bosses in the Sepulcher of the First Ones (SFO) raid, your Great Vault, or the Creation Catalyst.
+There are three ways to get tier sets in Dragonflight.
+You can get them from tokens dropped by bosses in the Vault of the Incarnates (VI) raid, your Great Vault, or the Revival Catalyst.

 Let’s take a look at each of these closer…